galaxyxone/ipfsStatViewer/readme.md

 # Statistical Data Viewer
-### This is NOT working right now- this is a prototype repo
+### This is SEMI working right now- this is a prototype repo
 ### _A simple chrome extension for users to visualize the data stored on their local IPFS node_
+### Only the REACT and d3.js work so far, next is building it into chrome extension

 [![made-with-javascript](https://img.shields.io/badge/Made%20with-JavaScript-1f425f.svg)](https://www.javascript.com)